A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 - 5 Awesome Hikes With a View Near Penticton

-- A Guide to Biking and Visiting the Okanagan Valley in BC
+- 27 Things to Do in the Okanagan Valley in British Columbia

 Click on the photo to bookmark to your Pinterest boards.